ianbdehaan/actr/README.txt

 #Installation
 In order to run the code, the following steps are provided:

-1. Make sure you have installed Anaconda and working Python 2.7 environment
+1. Make sure you have installed Anaconda

 2. Clone the git repository:
 git clone https://github.com/ianbdehaan/actr